 If you want to do more with your nursing qualification, for example, and start a business using your knowledge and skills, you might not think that empathy is going to be of that much use – how can you be empathetic in business and still be professional?

 The truth is that having empathy in business is more important than most people imagine – you can use it to negotiate better deals, for example.
 By putting yourself in your client’s shoes, you can understand their pain points and make sure you address them.
 Empathy can be very useful indeed.

 Communication is such an important skill in the medical and healthcare field.
-As a nurse, for example, you’ll need to communicate with many different people in many ways.
+As a registered nurse, for example, you’ll need to communicate with many different people in many ways.
 You’ll have to talk to your patients, leverage your intuition, and keep them informed as to what is happening with their health and recovery.

 You’ll also need to talk to your colleagues because, in nursing, teamwork is paramount.
 Plus, you’ll have to talk to other medical personnel from other departments to ensure your patient has whatever they need and that you can provide the right care.